-This example uses compound policy conditions, i.e. a combination of multiple simple policy conditions (see also H.248.43).
+This example uses compound policy conditions, i.e. a combination of multiple simple policy conditions (see also [ITU-T H.248.43]).
 However, this aspect is minor (because every compound condition may be equally transformed in a number of simple conditions).

-II.2.2.4 Example IV: "General IP 5-tuple policing"
+II.2.1.4 Example IV: "General IP 5-tuple policing"

 The considered 5-tuple relates here to the 4-tuple of the IP transport connection endpoints plus the 1-tuple of protocol type.
-H.248.43 supports "general IP 5-tuple policing" by specifying a set of 5-tuples in parallel.
-The example here is based on clause III.1.3/H.248.43 (see description):
+[ITU-T H.248.43] supports "general IP 5-tuple policing" by specifying a set of such 5-tuples in parallel.
+The example here is based on clause III.1.3/[ITU-T H.248.43] (see Table II.5):